100 Unusual Quiz Questions and Answers General Knowledge

 String instrument in Bulgarian music

-7. What is USS Aaron Ward?
+7. What is the USS Aaron Ward?

 Ship